 The College is committed to addressing sexual assault, sexual violence, and other sexual misconduct, which are types of sexual harassment and are specifically prohibited by this policy.
 Domestic violence, dating violence, sexual exploitation, stalking, retaliation, and intimidation are also prohibited by this policy.

-This policy applies to all College employees, students, vendors and affiliated persons, regardless of sexual orientation or gender identity and gender expression, and regardless of whether the alleged violations occurred on- or off-campus.
+This policy applies to all College employees, students, vendors and affiliated persons, regardless of sexual orientation or gender identity, and regardless of whether the alleged violations occurred on- or off-campus.
 Any employee, student, vendor or affiliated person who engages in prohibited discrimination or harassment will be subject to disciplinary action up to and including permanent exclusion from the College or termination in the case of employees.

 Examples of conduct that may violate this policy are: